 - Logo design should be based on the “less is more” principle.

 - The logo, or at least the graphic area of this should consist for the most part of elements that when scaled (e.g. in order to apply it on a business stationery), will retain their original form and do not lose their sense.

 - Typography in the logo should be adapted to any graphic area.

 - Every positive version created for the logo, should also be created (in colour) and in negative (black and white).
 Ensuring the logo can be used on any backdrop.

-You should always have various copies and file types for your logo stored which allows you to upon request provide marketing partners, printers etc. with the desired version of your logo.
+You should always have various copies and file types for your logo stored.
+This allows you to, upon request, provide marketing partners, printers etc. with the desired version of your logo.